mhinz/vim-grepper/README.md

 grep) to start an **asynchronous search**.
 All matches will be put in a **quickfix or location list**.

-This plugin is written in pure VimL and works with Vim and Neovim.
+_This plugin works with Vim and Neovim on Windows and Unix-like systems._

 ---